salesforce/omakase/readme.md

 This is cumulative, so you can also add extra support to the defaults instead.

-To manually update the prefix data, see the "Scripts" section below.
+To manually update the prefix data, see the [Scripts](#scripts) section below.
 Updating is a one-line shell command, and after an update the processed CSS automatically reflects any changes right away.
 This can be more efficient than using a mixin to handle vendor prefixes, as you would have to constantly check each prefixable property, selector, etc... to see if a prefix is still required.

 Note that the `Prefixer` plugin will **not** trigger _refinement_ of a selector, declaration or at-rule just to check if a prefix is needed.
 This means you need to register an `AutoRefiner` (or `StandardValidation`) if you would like all selectors, declarations, etc... to be considered.
-See the "AutoRefiner" section above for more information.
+See the [AutoRefiner](#AutoRefiner) section above for more information.

 ##### Pruning

 The `Prefixer` plugin works well with existing CSS that is already littered with various vendor prefixes.
 By default, if a prefix is already present then it will be preserved as-is.
 That is, a duplicate prefix will not be added.
 This allows you to turn on and use the plugin right away without having to clean up your CSS file.
 It can even be a way for you to specify a value for the prefixed declaration that differs from the unprefixed one.

-On the other hand, in many cases it will be more performant to actually have all unecessary prefixes removed.
+On the other hand, in many cases it will be more performant to actually have all unnecessary prefixes removed.
 You can do this with the `prune` method.

 For example, take the following: